Unified commerce: easier management control, better user experience and clients who will come back

-Since the beginning of the health crisis, many shops have been forced to develop alternative sales platforms to brick-and-mortar shop, without, of course giving up on them.
+Since the beginning of the health crisis, many shops have been forced to develop alternative sales platforms to a brick-and-mortar shop, without, of course giving up on them.
 The face-to-face nature of commerce continues to be one of the added values on which we can rely to strengthen our relationship with the customer.
 However, there are new sales channels which, if well integrated, can complement classic shops.
 The aim is to develop platforms that expand and complement the classic sales strategy.
-We are talking about omnichannel commerce, the only possible way if you want your shop to keep on celebrating its birthday.
+We are referring to omnichannel commerce, the only possible way if you want your shop to keep on celebrating its birthday.

 Omnichannel commerce is much more than selling online

 When we talk about omnichannel commerce, we're not just talking about having an online shop.
 It's about making your brand and your business present across all sales channels.
-Channels ranging from the physical shop, through social networks or telemarketing, to the pinnacle of omnicanality: e-commerce.
+Channels range from the physical shop, through social networks or telemarketing, to the pinnacle of omnichannel: e-commerce.
 It's the only way to reach all your customers by offering them a shopping channel tailored to their needs as a consumer.

 But an omnichannel commerce strategy is much more than this; to be consistent and effective, it needs to be developed in a unified way.
 In other words, each of the channels must be in contact and complement the rest.
 A unified commerce strategy resembles a team with different players cooperating with each other for the same goal: a comprehensive shopping experience.
 A unified commerce strategy means: